Christopher Walken: Appearances on Saturday Night Live

 Walken has hosted the comedy sketch and satire TV series Saturday Night Live (SNL) seven times.

-One of Walken's more famous SNL performances was a spoof of Behind the Music, featuring a recording session of Blue Öyster Cult's "(Don't Fear) the Reaper".
+One of Walken's SNL performances was a spoof of Behind the Music, featuring a recording session of Blue Öyster Cult's "(Don't Fear) the Reaper".
 In the guise of record producer Bruce Dickinson (not to be confused with the real Bruce Dickinson, lead singer for Iron Maiden), Walken makes passionate and slightly unhinged speeches to the band and is obsessed with getting "More Cowbell" into the song.
 The phrase "I gotta have more cowbell" has since been adapted to merchandise.
 The producer who suggested the cowbell on the original BÖC recording is David Lucas.

-Walken is also known for his part in one of Will Ferrell and Rachel Dratch's "The Luvahs" skits.
+Walken appeared in one of Will Ferrell and Rachel Dratch's "The Luvahs" skits.
 His character brought a lady friend to meet The Luvahs and she is subjected to learning the history that Walken's character shares with The Luvahs.
 He also divulges private information about his sex life with his girlfriend, much to her horror ("She was willing to accept her lover's body in places no one had ever trespassed... specifically, the ear canal").

 Walken spoofed his starring role from The Dead Zone (1983) in a sketch titled "Ed Glosser: Trivial Psychic" (1992).
 In the film, Walken's character can predict deaths and catastrophes, while Glosser can accurately predict meaningless, trivial future events but with the same emotional intensity as in the film: "You're going to get an ice cream headache.
 It's going to hurt real bad, right here, [touches forehead] for eight, nine seconds.").

 His character in A View to a Kill was parodied in a sketch titled "Lease with an Option to Kill", in which he reprised his role as Max Zorin.
-Zorin, who had taken on some qualities of other notable Bond villains (Blofeld's cat and suit, Emilio Largo's eye patch), was upset that everything was going wrong for him.
+Zorin, who had taken on some qualities of other Bond villains (Blofeld's cat and suit, Emilio Largo's eye patch), was upset that everything was going wrong for him.
 His lair was still under construction; his henchmen had jump suits that didn't fit; and his shark tank lacked sharks, having a giant sea sponge instead.
 A captive James Bond, portrayed by Phil Hartman, offered to get Zorin "a good deal" on the abandoned Blofeld volcanic lair if Zorin let him go, to which he reluctantly agreed.

 He performed a song and dance rendition of the Irving Berlin standard, "Let's Face the Music and Dance".
 Finally, there was the "Colonel Angus" sketch, laden with ribald double entendres, in which Walken played a dishonored Confederate officer.